Sameer725/cbh-take-home-project/Ticket_Breakdown.md

   Create a function `getShiftByAgentId` which will return all the shifts worked by the given Agent.
 The function take `agentId` as parameter.

 - **Acceptance Criteria**
-  Given the `agentId` this function should return all the shift that the agent has worked on.
+  Given the `agentId` this function should return all the shifts that the agent has worked on.

 - **Implementation**: